sparkney/danceguide/index.md

 Dance is an open architecture for developing web applicatoins i pure Java.

 # Installation
-Just download the SparkneyDance30.jar and put in in your calss path.
+Just download the SparkneyDance30.jar file and put it in your calss path.

 # How to begin
 The quickest way to try it out, just fire up a JSP-page and do the dance.